HN67/Jerra/README.md

 ### Stats

 Every entity has a Stats object, which tracks various values such as health.
 Effects can manipulate these stats, allowing bullets to deal damage to entities.
+Health is displayed using health bars overhead that are displayed briefly onhit.

+### Items

+The player has an inventory which can contain items, tracking the count of each.
+Also, lootbags can be created that are picked up on collision with the player and added to their inventory.

 ### Mortality